 Licences, permits and approvals

-Landholders need to be aware that they may be required to seek approval from both Council and/or the Queensland Government's Department of Environment and Heritage Protection regarding water management.
+Landholders need to be aware that they may be required to seek approval from both Council and/or the Queensland Government's Department of Environment and Science (previously Department of Environment and Heritage Protection) regarding water management.